raymond-young/Slack-Bot/README.md

 # Slack-Plugin
-Slack plugin that was started whilst interning at Orion Health
+Slack plugin designed to take follow simple commands and output.

 Navigating to the project directory and running `./start.sh` should run the `docker-compose` file, which should in turn download all the dependencies required.